 Scholarship Program for Tamalpa/Meridian Students

-Students admitted to both Meridian and Tamalpa are eligible to apply for a $5,000 scholarship, established especially for this program.
-Click here for general information on Meridian Financial Aid.
+Students admitted to both Meridian and Tamalpa may be eligible to apply for a Meridian scholarship.
+Click here for more information on scholarships and grants.

 MA in Counseling Psychology